 Complaints of sexual harassment will be thoroughly investigated to determine whether the totality of the behavior and circumstances meet any of the elements of the above definition of sexual harassment and should therefore be treated as sexual harassment.
-Not all unacceptable conduct with sexual connotations or based on sex may constitute sexual harassment.
-Such conduct must rise above what a reasonable victim of discrimination with the same protected characteristics would consider petty slights or trivial inconveniences to be considered sexual harassment.
-If the behavior doesn't rise to the level of sexual harassment, but is found to be objectionable behavior, the behavior may be addressed under another employee policy or the individual will be educated and counseled in order to prevent the behavior from continuing.
+Not all unacceptable conduct with sexual connotations may constitute sexual harassment.
+In many cases (other than quid pro quo situations where the alleged harasser offers academic or employment rewards or threatens punishment as an inducement for sexual favors), unacceptable behavior must be sufficiently severe, pervasive and objectively offensive to be considered sexual harassment.
+If the behavior doesn't rise to the level of sexual harassment, but is found to be objectionable behavior, the individual will be educated and counseled in order to prevent the behavior from continuing.